tqtezos/assets.tqtezos.com/docs/token-contracts/fa12/2-fa12-ligo.md

 costs get paid using Tezos tokens, not the tokens represented within our soon to be created asset contract.

-To get a new Tezos testnet account with some tokenst, visit the Faucet website:
+To get a new Tezos testnet account with some tokens, visit the Faucet website:
 [faucet.tzalpha.net][3] and click the "Get ꜩ" button.

 Save the faucet file to your computer and name it `faucet.json`.
 In the